FranzZemen/re/ts-src/LetsGetStarted.md

 #### What Is The Execution Context

-The Execution Context, represented by the shape interface definition ExecutionContextI is an optional object passed to almost all methods in the Rules Engine and supports logging, 'thread' tracing and so on.
+The Execution Context, represented by the shape interface definition LogExecutionContext is an optional object passed to almost all methods in the Rules Engine and supports logging, 'thread' tracing and so on.
 For the Rules Engine the most important feature is its logging definition.